RomeroRyan/JAVA-LoginSystem/README.md

     LinkedIn:       (TBA)

 ### -Notes:
-NOTE:A variable named **pathName** needs to be updated to location programmer wishes files to be created in order for code to function properly.
+1. A variable named **pathName** needs to be updated to location programmer wishes files to be created in order for code to function properly.
-NOTE: Currently the program changes .txt files preference to **read only**.
+2. Currently the program changes .txt files preference to **read only**.
 To improve security, would want to make it unreadable and unwriteable for all.

 ### Ways-to-Improve-Code:
 1. bcrypt can be use to include encryption/decryption techniques to further improve the security of it